bxparks/rpn83p/docs/USER_GUIDE.md

 **Why HP-42S?**

-The HP-42S is the RPN calculator that I know best.
+RPN83P is inspired by the HP-42S because it is the RPN calculator that I know best.
 I used it extensively in grad school.
 After graduating, I sold the calculator, which I regretted later.
 Some people consider the HP-42S close to ["peak of perfection for the classic HP calcs"](https://www.hpmuseum.org/cgi-sys/cgiwrap/hpmuseum/archv017.cgi?read=118462).

 It also has the advantage of having the